 There are some circumstances where the fees may be liable against both parties, such as if there is work being done on the Party Wall due to disrepair or costs have been unreasonably incurred by the adjoining owner during the process.
 The Party Wall surveyor will determine the liability and the appropriate fee within the award.

-What if my neighbours object the Party Wall notice?
+What if my neighbour refuses the Party Wall agreement?

-It is always best to talk to your neighbours to understand why they are objecting - you may be able to resolve any issues they may have.
+It is always best to talk to your neighbours to understand why they have refused the Party Wall agreement - you may be able to resolve any issues they may have.

-If your neighbours do object then you must appoint a surveyor, ideally the same one for both properties to reduce expense.
+If your neighbours do refuse the Party Wall agreement then you must appoint a surveyor, ideally the same one for both properties to reduce expense.
 The surveyor will grant a Party Wall Award and this will determine the work that can be carried out, how it should be carried out and when it can be done.
 They will also survey the properties before and after the work and you will need to reimburse any damage to your neighbours' property.

 What if I don't observe the Party Wall Act?

-If you fail to get an agreement from your neighbours, they are in their right to serve an injunction and delay the work until you have an agreement.
+If you fail to get a Party Wall agreement from your neighbours, they are in their right to serve an injunction and delay the work until you have an agreement.
 Your neighbours can also take civil action and receive compensation for any disruption.

 How long does a Party Wall agreement last for?